Entrepreneur - Silicon Valley

 The petri dish for billionaire successes in this era has been (mostly) Silicon Valley software developers.
 Young, super-smart (and lucky) kids out of school (mostly Stanford) came up with an idea that simply aligned with a violently changing, growing environment.
 They got good funding, advice, and a few favors.

-And voila, there was Apple, Yahoo!, Google, eBay, Amazon, Facebook… and more.
-In fact, you can bet that there are two teenagers whom you've never heard of, resplendent with zits, and they are this moment toiling in a garage somewhere in Palo Alto, California, making something that will be "all the rage" ten years from now.
+And voilà, there was Apple, Yahoo!, Google, eBay, Amazon, Facebook…and more.
+In fact, you can bet that there are two teenagers whom you've never heard of, resplendent with zits, and they are this moment toiling in a garage somewhere in Palo Alto, CA, making something that will be "all the rage" ten years from now.
 They will be billionaires and you will admire and envy them.